matrix-org/matrix.org/content/docs/matrix-concepts/elements-of-matrix/_index.md

 aliases = ["/docs/matrix-concepts", "/docs/technical/"]
 [extra]
 updated = "2023-02-08T08:00:00Z"
+meta_description = """
+Matrix relies on homeservers to connect clients together.
+Appservices are pieces of software that can bridge Matrix and third-party platforms together.
+The Matrix Specification defines the interactions between all those.
+"""
 +++

 Matrix works like email, but for instant messaging.
 People need to use a client